-The AdS/CFT correspondence has also provided us a powerful tool to study the behavior of strongly correlated materials in the condensed matter physics \cite{Hartnoll:2009sz,Herzog:2009xv,Sachdev:2011wg} which can be mapped to the classical bulk gravity using holographic methods.
-Especially, much attention has been paid to the holographic description of systems with momentum relaxation.
-Such systems with broken translational symmetry are needed in order to give a realistic description of materials in many condensed matter systems \cite{Liu:2012tr,Ling:2013aya,Ling:2014bda,Mozaffara:2016iwm,Cremonini:2018xgj,Cremonini:2019fzz}.
-Since momentum is conserved in a system with translational symmetry, a constant electric field can generate a charge current without current dissipation in the presence of non-zero charge density.
-Thus, the conductivity of the system would become divergent at zero frequency.
-In more realistic condensed matter materials, the momentum is not conserved due to impurities or a lattice structure, thus leading to a finite DC conductivity.
-There are various ways to achieve momentum dissipation, such as periodic potentials, lattices and breaking diffeomorphism invariance \cite{Horowitz:2012gs,Davison:2013jba,Blake:2013bqa,Ling:2013nxa,Donos:2013eha,Andrade:2013gsa,Donos:2014yya,Davison:2015bea}.
-However, there are two well-known strategies to produce momentum dissipation by inclusion matter fields that breaks translation invariance in the dual field theory.
-The case of scalar fields (EMA theory) that depend linearly on the horizon coordinates as given in Ref. \cite{Andrade:2013gsa}, and the case of massive gravity theories which present a broken diffeomorphism invariance in the bulk as done in Ref. \cite{deRham:2010kj}.
+The holographic correspondence has also provided us a powerful tool to study the behavior of the strongly correlated materials in the condensed matter (CM) physics \cite{Hartnoll:2009sz,Herzog:2009xv,Sachdev:2011wg} which can be mapped to the classical bulk gravity.
+Especially, much attention has been paid to the holographic description of systems with the momentum relaxation.
+Such systems with broken translational symmetry are needed to give a realistic description of materials in many CM systems \cite{Liu:2012tr,Ling:2013aya,Ling:2014bda,Mozaffara:2016iwm,Cremonini:2018xgj,Cremonini:2019fzz}.
+Since momentum is conserved in a system with translational symmetry, a constant electric field can generate a charge current without current dissipation in the presence of a non-zero charge density.
+Thus, the conductivity of the system would become divergent at the zero frequency.
+In more realistic CM materials, the momentum is not conserved due to impurities or a lattice structure, leading to a finite DC conductivity.
+There are various ways to achieve momentum dissipation, such as periodic potentials, lattices and breaking diffeomorphism invariance \cite{Horowitz:2012ky,Davison:2013jba,Blake:2013bqa,Ling:2013nxa,Donos:2013eha,Andrade:2013gsa,Donos:2014yya,Davison:2015bea}.
+However, there are two well-known strategies to produce momentum dissipation by inclusion matter fields that breaks the translational invariance in the dual field theory.
+The case of scalar fields (EMA theory) that linearly depends on the horizon coordinates as given in Ref. \cite{Andrade:2013gsa}, and the case of massive gravity theories which presents a broken diffeomorphism invariance in the bulk as done in Ref. \cite{deRham:2010kj}.